Sameersk111/Polynomial-Regression/README.md

-The dataset is about red blood cells present in humans with respect to their age Now rbc values have to be predicted on the basis of their age Independent varables are fitted with polynomial features by importing required libraries and functions Evenn by visualizing linear regression results polynomial regression visualization is evaluated
+The dataset is about red blood cells present in humans with respect to their age Now rbc values have to be predicted on the basis of their age Independent varables are fitted with polynomial features by importing required libraries and functions Even by visualizing linear regression results polynomial regression visualization is evaluated

 Polynomial regression is a type of regression analysis in machine learning where the relationship between the independent variable(s) and the dependent variable is modeled as an nth-degree polynomial.
 It extends the concept of linear regression by allowing for more complex relationships between the variables.